imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

     - newsreels
   - theatres were foremost employers of musicians

-- chronophone gaumony
+- chronophone
   - an early form of sound
 - people used to talk in movies, but not too too loud

 ### widespread synchronous sound

-- vitaphone
+- Vitaphone
-  - didnt think would incorporate sound into full movie
+  - didn't think would incorporate sound into full movie
   - was planned on "canned vaudeville"
-  - wasnt great and amplication bad
+  - wasn't great and amplification was bad
 - warner bros went all in sound
   - jazz singer was first widely done talkie
   - most acting done silently with cards